 EPA in December issued an Advance Notice of Proposed Rulemaking (ANPRM) that says the Administration is considering whether to replace the CPP, and requests public comment about issues related to the design of a replacement rule.
 Although it remains uncertain that the Administration will replace the CPP if the repeal proposal is finalized, knowledgeable legal observers say that it is likely that the Administration will issue a replacement rule that would achieve little emission reduction to avoid legal issues that would arise if the CPP is repealed without any replacement at all.

-The ANPRM provides a second opportunity, in addition to repeal proposal itself, for public comment on the Administration’s plan to scuttle the CPP, the centerpiece of the previous administration’s efforts to cut climate-changing emissions.
+The ANPRM provided a second opportunity, in addition to the repeal proposal itself, for public comment on the Administration’s plan to scuttle the CPP, the centerpiece of the previous administration’s efforts to cut climate-changing emissions.
 EPA issued the final Clean Power Plan (CPP) in August 2015 to reduce carbon dioxide (CO2) pollution from coal- and gas-fired electric power plants.
 Legal challenges were filed, and the U.S. Supreme Court has put the CPP on hold until litigation over the rule is resolved.

 The ANPRM makes clear that any Trump Administration replacement rule would achieve far less emissions reduction than could be achieved through the CPP.
 Yet any credible effort to cut climate-changing emissions must substantially cut emissions from power plants, the nation’s largest single source of carbon dioxide pollution.